madcray34/SerialLogger/README.md

 [![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20Linux%20%7C%20MacOS-lightgrey)]()

 ## Overview
 **SerialLogger** is a high-performance, cross-platform serial communication logging tool written in modern C++ (C++20).
-It is designed to efficiently log and analyze serial data streams, making it an ideal solution for embedded systems debugging, hardware communication analysis, and industrial automation.
+It is designed to auto detect when a serial port is connected and efficiently log (and analyze in future release) serial data streams, making it an ideal solution for embedded systems debugging, hardware communication analysis, and industrial automation.

 ## Features
 - **Cross-Platform Support**: Runs on Windows.
 Linux, and macOS are work in progres...